nzlosh/stackstorm-mongodb/README.md

  * To be able to administer MongoDB using this pack, a user account that has the privileges to manipulate databases, collections, documents is required.

-   For simlicity sakes, the `root` role has above and beyond the required access to preform any actions in this pack.
+   For simplicity sakes, the `root` role has above and beyond the required access to preform any actions in this pack.
 However, it is not recommended to use such a role in production.
 The exact permissions to grant to the user will depend on the security policies of the organisation operating MongoDB.

    As an example of creating a root user account:
    ```